 3322 Groesbeck Highway, Fraser, MI 48029

 At Hope Center in Macomb, we provide food assistance to those living in Macomb County.
 Hope Center operates using only 6% of the funds given to the organization.
 That means that 94 cents of every dollar given to Hope Center is used to buy food to feed those in need.
 Out client choice model allows us to turn every dollar we receive into 7 meals!
-You can give online now on our Give Page.
+You can give online now here.

 Leaps and Bounds Family Services